Last Updated on September 20, 2022 by Rebecca Huff

 Send your inner mean girl to Charm School

 Be nice to yourself!
 Even more important, learn to shut down your inner mean girl.
 If necessary, you can send that inner mean girl to Charm School.
 Maybe she needs to learn to be more charming and less judgmental.
 To reset a day that is starting to go downhill, avoid engaging in self-critiquing and negative thinking.
-Take it easy and try not to unfairly judge yourself.
+Take it easy and try not to judge yourself unfairly.

 Seal the deal by performing a random act of kindness towards someone else.
 Pick up lunch for a coworker, put money in someone else’s expired parking meter, pay it forward in whatever way you can.
 When you “prove” to yourself that you can help someone else to have a great day you’ll realize that you can also do that for yourself.

-Write down 1-5 things that you are thankful for and really think about how great they are.
-Get in the habit of acknowledging things that are good in your life and being truly appreciative.
+Write down 1-5 things you are thankful for and think about how great they are.
+Get in the habit of acknowledging things that are good in your life and becoming genuinely appreciative of them.

 Hack your brain

-On the philosophical side of things, there really is no such thing as a “bad day” only our perception and expectations of how days are supposed to go.
+On the philosophical side, there is no such thing as a “bad day” only our perception and expectations of how days should go.